The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 • Save

-Patti LaBelle sweet potato pie
+Patti LaBelle’s sweet potato pie

-Young adult memories I have of it are first me trying to make a recipe of my own because of how much everyone talked about Patti LaBelle’s sweet potato pie when it came out.
-Errrrrrrybody was talking about it and it was mainly sold at Walmart.
+Young adult memories I have of sweet potato pie are first me trying to make a recipe of my own because of how much everyone talked about Patti LaBelle’s Sweet Potato Pie when it came out.

 Cookware and utensils you’ll need: